challengethemap/.github/profile/README.md

 - Main Website: https://www.fcc.gov/BroadbandData
 - Specification for data files used for bulk challenges: https://us-fcc.app.box.com/v/bdc-bulk-fixed-challenge-spec

-Opportunities like this one are the reasons why @civichacker is here.
+Opportunities like this one are the reasons why [https://github.com/civichacker](@civichacker) is here.

+### Goals of this organization
+This organization is where the [https://github.com/civichacker](@civichacker) team will dump artifacts it uncovers.